greg-gajda/spark-examples/notes/regression/regression-algorithms.md

 Data set used in this example can be found in data folder on github (https://github.com/grzegorzgajda/spark-examples) in file house-data.csv.

-Evaluation linear regression algorithm, at least few things ought to be taken into account:
+Evaluation regression algorithm, at least few things ought to be taken into account:
 * Linear regression model
 * Model performance